SavNov/Writing/ST ST/The Shelf.md

 *For a pilot who has never held a lightsaber a day in his life, Ben,* Luke smirked, *you make a tremendously fine duelist.*
 ...
 "What did Kylo mean when he said you were split into two?"
-"He...he meant..."
-Talon said, then shrugged him off.
+"He… he meant… " Talon said, then shrugged him off.
 "It's nothing.
 Nevermind.
 You would never understand."
 ...
 "I've been living in my dad's shadow my entire life."
+Talon confessed.
+"I was never Darth Talon.
+I was always the apprentice of Maul."
+She looked out one of the windows of the Falcon, eyeing the planet of Mustafar below.
+"Maul told me never to leave Mustafar.
+After what happened here sixty years ago, it's become… a Holy ground of sorts to the Sith.
+The place where Anakin Skywalker died and Darth Vader rose in his stead."

+Her fingers traced the edge of the transparisteel absentmindedly.
+"Maul, split into two," Ben realized, standing next to her but making no move to get closer, "and now you… are torn between Mustafar… and the Falcon."
+She nodded like she was confessing to a secret sin.
+"A thousand years of Sith heritage, or a couple of days on this ship."
+Ben sighed, realizing they had the same burden.
+"A thousand years of Jedi, or half my life with the Falcon.
+I know what you mean.
+I… think I understand."
+NARRATOR